 Reporting and Investigation

 The Company will ensure that all allegations of corruption are properly investigated by appropriate individuals with consultation with the Board and other parties as deemed necessary.
-The Company will not permit retaliation of any kind against any Personnel who reports misconduct in good faith.
+The Company will not permit retaliation of any kind against any Personnel or Partner who reports misconduct in good faith.

 Carmanah’s books and records must correctly record both quantitative and qualitative aspects of a transaction.
 Quantitative aspects refer to the amount of the transaction.
 Qualitative aspects include the written description of the transaction and the accounts that are credited or debited for the transaction.
 Carmanah personnel must ensure that there is a reasonable relationship between the substance of a transaction and how it is described in the Company’s books and records.